MayurHulke/mayur-blog/content/posts/why-love-debugging.md

 16. **Environmental Context** – Track what works in one environment but not another.
 Often bugs exist only in production due to scale, data variations, or configuration differences that testing environments don't mirror.

 The beauty of this approach is that it scales with experience.
 Junior engineers can start with methodical reproduction and note-taking, while seniors can incorporate more advanced techniques like observability and chaos engineering.
 Together, these 16 techniques cover the full debugging lifecycle: detect → localize → inspect → fix → ship → verify.

+## When Debugging Makes You Want to Quit

+I know firsthand that debugging can be painfully hard.
+We've all been there—staring at the screen at 2 AM, eyes burning, wondering if we chose the wrong career.
+The endless cycles of "I think I fixed it" followed by new errors can make even the most dedicated engineers want to give up.

+But in those dark moments, I've found comfort in the words of the computing pioneers who came before us.
+These titans of our industry faced the same struggles, often with far fewer tools and resources than we have today.
+Their hard-earned wisdom has pulled me back from the brink more times than I can count.

+Here are the quotes I return to when debugging seems impossible—timeless insights from the OGs of software engineering that help me keep going:

+> **"...a good part of the remainder of my life was going to be spent in finding errors in my own programs."** — Maurice Wilkes, reflecting on EDSAC work, 1949 memoir

+This was the moment when one of computing's earliest pioneers realized what we now all know: debugging isn't just part of the job—it often *is* the job.
+If Maurice Wilkes could make peace with this in 1949, using paper printouts and physical switches, we can certainly embrace it with our modern tools.

+> **"Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it."** — Brian Kernighan, The Practice of Programming (1999)

+Kernighan's law reminds me that my struggles aren't from lack of skill but from the inherent complexity of the task.
+When I feel inadequate during a difficult debugging session, I remember that this feeling is by design—and I should focus on writing clearer code in the first place.

+> **"If debugging is the process of removing software bugs, then programming must be the process of putting them in."** — Edsger W. Dijkstra, 1960s lecture quip

+This always makes me smile, no matter how frustrated I am.
+It reframes the entire problem: bugs aren't unexpected failures in our perfect systems; they're the natural byproducts of our imperfect, human creation process.

+> **"The most effective debugging tool is still careful thought, coupled with judiciously placed print statements."** — Brian Kernighan, "Unix for Beginners" (1979)

+When I find myself reaching for increasingly complex debugging tools, this quote grounds me.
+Sometimes the simplest approaches—thinking methodically and adding strategic log statements—are still the most powerful.

+> **"Fix the cause, not the symptom."** — Steve Maguire, Writing Solid Code (1993)

+The core of root-cause analysis in one sentence.
+This mantra has saved me countless hours of recurring bugs and repeated fixes.

+> **"Testing shows the presence, not the absence, of bugs."** — Edsger W. Dijkstra, NATO Software Engineering Conf.
+(1969)

+A humbling reminder that even our most thorough testing can only prove that bugs exist, never that they don't.
+It's why we must remain vigilant and humble, even when all tests pass.

+> **"Given enough eyeballs, all bugs are shallow."** (Linus's Law) — Eric S. Raymond, The Cathedral and the Bazaar (1999)

+When I'm stuck, this reminds me to bring in another pair of eyes.
+The bug that's been tormenting me for days might be obvious to someone with a different perspective.

+> **"Beware of bugs in the above code; I have only proved it correct, not tried it."** — Donald Knuth, in a 1977 correspondence about TEX

+Even the legendary Donald Knuth—perhaps the greatest computer scientist of all time—acknowledged the gap between theoretical correctness and practical execution.
+If Knuth remained humble about his code, we should all approach debugging with the same humility.

+When the debugging process feels overwhelming, I return to these quotes like old friends.
+They remind me that my struggles aren't unique—they're part of a shared experience that connects me to the greatest minds in computing history.
+The bugs I face today are just the latest chapter in a story that began with the first computers.

 ## Technical Terms Glossary